 What We Do

-Through critical self-reflection, cultural immersion and service-learning, participants learn how to build reciprocal community partnerships and guide their students to become informed, caring, global citizens.
+Through self-reflection, cultural immersion and critical service-learning, participants learn how to build reciprocal community partnerships, challenge inequity and oppression, and become informed, caring, global citizens.

 Workshops & Consulting